International Consolidated Airlines Group SA (IAG) Ord EUR0.10 (CDI)

 For now though, acquiring new brands seems unlikely.
 IAG pulled out of plans to buy the remaining 80% of Air Europa, saying that the challenging regulatory environment meant it wouldn’t be in the best interests of shareholders.

 We’re inclined to agree given the distractions and headaches that wrestling with regulators over anti-competitive concerns would bring.
-IAG will cut its losses by paying a €50mn fee for abandoning the deal.
-On the flip side, it means there’s plenty of cash available, and dividends have been reinstated as a result.
+On the flip side, it means there’s plenty of cash on hand.
+A new share buyback programme is underway, and dividends have been reinstated as a result.
 As always though, shareholder returns are variable and never guaranteed.

 There are some things to keep in mind, though.
 While pent-up travel demand still has room to run, it can't go on forever.
 The group's also more exposed to business travel than other short-haul-focused carriers, and that corner of the market would take more of a hit should business consumers avoid departure gates.